Biocon: Syngene International Ltd

 Established in 1993, Syngene International Limited is a contract research and development organization (CDMO).
 In the CDMO space, Syngene primarily focuses on research innovation and manufacturing services for their clients.
 The company has four divisions: drug discovery services, dedicated research centres, development devices and manufacturing.
-Syngene works with eight of the top 10 global pharma firms and, the company's clients include Amgen, Zoetis, GlaxoSmithKline and Bristol Myers Squibb.
+Syngene works with eight of the top 10 global pharma companies and, Syngene's clients include Amgen, Zoetis, GlaxoSmithKline and Bristol Myers Squibb.
 Syngene has been expanding its operations.
-Since 2020, he company has opened an R&D centre in Hyderabad, is building an API manufacturing facility in Mangalore, which is scheduled to be commissioned in 2022, and has expanded their R&D facility in Bangalore.
+Since 2020, the company has opened an R&D centre in Hyderabad, is building an API manufacturing facility in Mangalore, which was scheduled to be commissioned in 2022, and has expanded their R&D facility in Bangalore.
 Syngene also provides biologics CDMO services.
 In July 2022, Syngene signed a 10-year agreement with Zoetis to manufacture the drug substance for Librela (bedinvetmab), a first-in-class monoclonal antibody used for treating osteoarthritis in dogs.
 SynVent is Syngene's drug discovery and development platform for both small and large molecules.
 In September 2022, Biocon divested 5.4% of its shares in Syngene International.

 Clinigene

-Clinigene International Limited is a subsidiary on Syngene offering international pharmaceutical majors Phase I-IV clinical trials and studies for novel/generic molecules.
+Clinigene International Limited is a subsidiary of Syngene offering international pharmaceutical majors Phase I-IV clinical trials and studies for novel/generic molecules.